Zuckonit/vim-gnote/README.md

 Why I write this plugin
 =======================
 I'd like to write note in my vim.
-I cannot imagination there is no when I am noting.
+I cannot imagination there is no vim when I am noting.
 So I write this.

 Requirements